 Constructive Dismissal is a situation in which the employer commits a fundamental breach of contract, entitling and/or forcing the employee to resign as a response to their employer’s conduct.
 The employee becomes entitled to being seen as “dismissed”.
 Oftentimes the employer’s conduct is considered to be a “repudiatory breach”.

 This is in contrast to an unfair dismissal which is a situation in which you have been sacked in a way deemed unlawful.

 A fundamental breach of either an explicit term in the contract or the implied term of “trust and confidence” between both parties must occur.
 Proving that the employer has acted unreasonably is not enough.

 Furthermore, the reason for resigning must be because of the breach, and it should be made clear by the employee when they resign that they regard themselves as having been “constructively dismissed”.

-The burden of proof is on the employee to show that they resigned in response to a breach of contract so fundamental that they could not have been expected to continue working there any more.
+The burden of proof is on the employee to show that they resigned in response to a breach of contract so fundamental that they could not have been expected to continue working there anymore.

-The employee must also be careful not to be seen to have waived the breach by the employer by other means such as an e-mail which says they are happy with the changes to the contract of employment.
+The employee must also be careful not to be seen to have waived the breach by the employer by other means such as an e-mail that says they are happy with the changes to the contract of employment.